WebTrit/webtrit_phone/README.md

 1. Commit the changes.

+## App Configuration

-## Theme Configuration
+### 1. Theme Configuration
+To learn about configuring themes for your application, please check out the [Theme Configuration](doc/theme_config/index.md) documentation.

+### 2. Custom Login Configuration
-For the theme configuration documentation, please refer to the [Theme Configuration](doc/theme_config/index.md)  .
+For detailed instructions on setting up and customizing the login process for your application, refer to the [Custom Login Configuration](doc/custom_login/index.md) guide.

 ## Make commands
 * `run` - Run the Flutter application